PokemonAutomation/AutoMaxLair/README.md

 *	Items are not chosen intelligently
 *	Natures are not taken into account when searching for perfect stats legendary so some false positives are found.
 *	Balls count could be read instead of being inputed in the config file.
-*	Use a JSON files instead of pickle files to store the database.
-	*	Works better with git and would allow humans to read it too.
 *	Improved goal selection (shiny and perfect attack, shiny, etc)

 ## Contributors